 Remember that the Analytical Writing section measures critical thinking and analytical skills, along with English grammar and mechanics.

-How Long Is the Graduate Record Examination?
-How Long Does it Take to Get Scores?
+How Long Does It Take to Get Scores?

 So, remember to double-check application deadlines when choosing a test date to make sure your scores arrive on time.